 There are several different types of Powers of Attorney:

-Lasting Powers of Attorney (LPA)
+Lasting Power of Attorney

-There are two kinds of LPA:
+There are two sorts of Lasting Power of Attorney:

-Enduring Powers of Attorney (EPA)
+Enduring Power of Attorney

-Prior to October 2007, an EPA appointed specific person(s) to deal with finances.
-It is no longer possible to draw up a new Enduring Power of Attorney but one drawn up prior to this date may still be valid.
+Before October 2007, Enduring Powers of Attorney were used to appoint specific person(s) to deal with an individual’s finances on their behalf.
+It is no longer possible to draw up a new Enduring Power of Attorney, but existing ones signed before October 2007 should be valid.

-General Powers of Attorney (GPA)
+General Power of Attorney